lifepillar/vim-zeef/Readme.md

 ```

 Start typing to filter the list.
 You may anchor the pattern at the start or at
-the end with `^` and `$`, respectively, and you may use `*` as a glob pattern
+the end with `^` and `$`, respectively, and you may use the space character as
-(if you do not like it this way, you may write your own filter: see `:help
+a glob pattern: if you do not like it this way, you may set `g:zeef_wildchar`
+to your preferred character (with few limitations) or even write your own
-g:Zeef_regexp`).
-Press Enter to invoke the callback with the selected item(s)
+filter: see `:help g:Zeef_regexp`.
+Press Enter to invoke the callback with the
-(multiple selections are possible—see below).
-Press Esc to cancel.
-The following
+selected item(s) (multiple selections are possible—see below).
+Press Esc to
-is the complete list of keys you can use when the Zeef buffer is open (these can
+cancel.
+The following is the complete list of keys you can use when the Zeef
-be customized with `g:zeef_keymap` or by passing custom mappings to
+buffer is open (these can be customized with `g:zeef_keymap` or by passing
-`zeef#open()`):
+custom mappings to `zeef#open()`):

 - CTRL-K or up arrow: move up one line;
 - CTRL-J or down arrow: move down one line;